cosmos/cosmos-sdk/docs/architecture/adr-061-liquid-staking.md

 ### `MsgRedeemTokensforShares`

 The MsgRedeemTokensforShares message is used to redeem the delegation from share tokens.
-This message can be executed by any user who owns share tokens and after execution the delegation appear for the user.
+This message can be executed by any user who owns share tokens.
+After execution delegations will appear to the user.

 ### `MsgTransferTokenizeShareRecord`